Policy Number: 22.214.171.124

 - The CSIRT will, at a minimum, include a Team Manager and an Incident Lead.

-- The Team Manager is responsible for acting as a liaison with upper management and other teams and organizations, defusing crisis situations, and ensuring that the team has the necessary personnel, resources, and skills.
+- The Team Manager is responsible for acting as a liaison with executive leadership and other teams and organizations, defusing crisis situations, and ensuring that the team has the necessary personnel, resources, and skills.

-- Additional roles, including representation from legal, communications, and functional business units impacted, may also be added.
+- Additional roles, including representation from legal, communications, technical resources, and functional business units impacted, may also be added.

-- The CSIRT will respond to Major Security Incidents according to the Computer Security
+- The CSIRT will respond to Major Security Incidents according to an approved

-Incident Response Plan, which includes conducting the following activities:
+computer security incident response plan, which includes conducting the following

 - Determining the extent, cause, and damage of the Security Incident;